 How Does Vector Marketing Work?

-The funny thing about Vector Marketing is that despite repeatedly stressing how great they are as a company & how great the opportunity is, they don’t really go into much details in terms of the specifics as to how it all actually works.
+The funny thing about Vector Marketing is that despite repeatedly stressing how great they are as a company & how great the opportunity is, they don’t really go into many details in terms of the specifics as to how it all actually works.

 I had to actually do quite a lot of digging to find out what was really going on & how the company actually worked…

-So to start get started with Vector Marketing you will first need to undergo an application & interview process.
+So to get started with Vector Marketing you will first need to undergo an application & interview process.
 From what I’ve heard the application process is quite drawn out & could potentially involve a physical interview as well.

 If you do manage to get through the application process (which you should be able to do with fair ease) then you’ll get the opportunity to promote Cutco’s products – but know that you won’t start making money right away.

-In fact before you can even think about making money you’ll actually have to invest some first.
+In fact, before you can even think about making money you’ll actually have to invest some first.
 That’s right, to get started as a Vector Marketing sales rep you actually have to purchase your own set of demo Cutco knives first.